piranha/solovyov.net/src/blog/2020/a-tale-of-webpage-speed-or-throwing-away-react.md

 On the developer side, I think React is better still, but code locality is great, composability is much better (since you are forced in a limited world of working in a simplistic model) than with jQuery.
 Plus there are a lot of ways to improve it.

+Good news is that development process did not change that much!
+We're still writing components which query necessary data from site-wide memory store (and make a call to API when needed), but they are executed only on the server.
+We effectively piggy-backend on our previous architecture, and this gives us perfect ability to render "partial" HTML - since components do not wait for some "controller" to give them all necessary data.
+This is what allowed us to have both React and non-React versions to co-exist and make an A/B test without writing the markup twice.

 ## Results

 It took us four months since the first experiments to release.
 Not exactly the amount of time I imagined when we started ("should take two to three weeks at most!"), heh, but we were not exclusively doing that.
 It still took a lot of time and energy to remove React-isms from the code and wrangle our app to be a server-side citizen.
 It still could use some polishing, but we decided to release it despite that just to cut it short.
-And A/B test showed that we were right - especially for Android phones.
+And A/B test showed that we were right — especially for Android phones.

 Google gives our catalogue 75/100 now instead of 5/100.
 Hurray, I guess? :)